Tomás Bretón: Biography

 Tomás Bretón was born in Salamanca.
-He completed his musical studies at the School of Fine Arts in his hometown, where he earned his living playing in small provincial orchestras, theaters and churches.
-At age 16, he moved to Madrid, where he played in orchestras in zarzuela theatres.
-He also began his studies at the Royal Conservatory under Emilio Arrieta.
+He completed his musical studies at the School of Fine Arts in his home town, where he earned his living playing the violin in small provincial orchestras, theaters and churches.
+At age 16, he moved to Madrid, where he played the violin in orchestras in zarzuela theatres.
+He also began his studies of the violin and piano at the Royal Conservatory under Emilio Arrieta.
 In 1872, Bretón received the first prize for composition at the Conservatory, together with Ruperto Chapi.
 After having worked in small theaters for several years, in 1882 he received a grant from the Academy of Fine Arts of San Fernando which enabled him to study in Rome, Milan, Vienna and Paris between 1881 and 1884.
 There, he found time to work on more ambitious works, such the oratorio El Apocalipsis and the opera Los amantes de Teruel.
 The premiere of this last work at the Teatro Real de Madrid cemented his name as one of the major composers of Spanish opera.

 Briton was also very active as a conductor, first in the Unión Artistical Musical (1878–81), which he founded, and later in Madrid Concert Society, where he served as principal conductor between 1885 and 1891.
 In that capacity, he founded a series of concerts where both Spanish music and international novelties were played.
 In 1892, Francisco Tárrega dedicated his piece Capricho Árabe to him during his visit in Algiers, Algeria.
 In 1901, he became director of the Conservatory of Madrid, a position he held until his retirement in 1921, struggling to modernize teaching at the institution and broaden its international orientation.
-He died in Madrid by the age of the dead.
+He died in Madrid in 1923, aged 72 years.